stonemjs/docs/src/docs/essentials/event-handler.md

 ## Summary

 The **event handler** is the central execution point of every Stone.js application.
-It’s where context becomes meaningful — and the domain takes action.
+It’s where context becomes meaningful, and the domain takes action.

 Here’s what you should remember: